aws/eks-anywhere/docs/content/en/docs/getting-started/production-environment/nutanix-getstarted.md

 1. Check the initial cluster's CRD:

-   To ensure you are looking at the initial cluster, list the CRD to see that the name of its management cluster is itself:
+   To ensure you are looking at the initial cluster, list the cluster CRD to see that the name of its management cluster is itself:

    ```bash
    kubectl get clusters mgmt -o yaml